a1qs/OverVaultsMillennium/README.md

 - Added new commands
     - `/overvaults structures activateAllPortals`
         - Activates all the valid structures in the world, this command is only meant for debug purposes and may mess things up if used on an active server
+    - `/overvaults structures activateStructureWithIndex`
+      - Activates a structure in the world with the specified index
     - `/overvaults structures activateRandomPortal`
         - Activates a random Overvault portal the same it would as the random tick counter.
     - `/overvaults structures deactivateActivePortal`